Garment Costing and Pricing for Apparel Brands

 Practice 2: BOM-as-data, not BOM-as-spreadsheet

 The BOM lives inside the operating record (PLM module) with material, supplier, and cost references that update when supplier prices change.
-Production orders pull current BOM data; margin reports use current BOM cost.
+Production orders pull current BOM data.
+Margin reports use current BOM cost.

 Brands operating on spreadsheets typically maintain costing reality six months to a year stale.
 A reorder decision made on stale BOM is a decision made on stale margin.
+This is the precise pain point Uphance addresses in the PLM and Production modules: BOM, supplier cost, and production order live in the same record.

 Practice 3: Channel-level revenue and cost attribution